SchwabeDE/ros-maze/README.md

 Instructions about how to install the project onto your machine.

-#### Clone and build the Project Repository
+#### Step 4: Clone and build the Project Repository

-Clone the project into the catkin workspace and build it:
+* Clone the project into the catkin workspace and build it:

 ```
 cd ~/catkin_ws/src